Task #363

 The processing was done using an unix shell script but could be replicated through R, python or some SQL database system.

-Updated by Benoit Parmentier about 12 years ago
+Updated by Benoit Parmentier over 12 years ago

 We decided to organize and load all available GHCN data (i.e., all dates and stations, globally) into SQLite database.
 This will simplify the data management, allow us to do some basic aggregation directly in the database via SQL, and perform arbitrary queries against it as needed from R, Python, etc.